Chile entry requirements for Uganda passport holders

 Must be valid for the duration of your stay

-Your Ugandan passport must be valid for at least 6 months beyond your intended departure date from Chile.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least the entire period you plan to stay in Chile.
+Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.Required

 Return or onward ticket

-Immigration officers at Santiago (SCL) routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking showing you leave Chile within your permitted stay.Required
+Immigration officers routinely ask for a return or onward ticket at Santiago Airport.
+Have a printed or digital copy of your flight out of Chile ready — they check this before stamping you in.Required

 Proof of accommodation

 Carry a hotel reservation or a letter of invitation from your host in Chile.
-Immigration may ask for the address where you will stay during your visit.Recommended
+Immigration may ask where you are staying — having a printed booking saves time at the counter.Recommended

 Proof of funds